jeffrafter/jeffrafter.github.io/content/blog/getting-started-with-unity-and-vr/index.md

 ![Unity XR Rig Action Based](../../assets/unity-xr-rig-action-based.png)

 When you do this it will automatically remove the `Main Camera` object from the `Hierarchy`.
 The `XR Rig` contains prebuilt objects for tracking the position and direction of the VR headset (attached to the new sub-object called `Main Camera`).
 It also contains objects that track the positions of the left and right controllers.
-This `XR Rig` components contain everything we need to enter into virtual-reality as a player.
+The `XR Rig` component contains everything we need to enter into virtual-reality as a player.

 Select the main `XR Rig` object and then set the `Tracking Origin Mode` to `Device` in the `Inspector`.